 Diagnosing illness, conducting physical examinations, ordering labs, performing diagnostic procedures and prescribing medications to patients are just a few of the wide-ranging tasks of a family nurse practitioner.
 If you are interested in working in one of the fastest-growing areas of nursing and becoming a practitioner educated at the state's flagship nursing school, the University of Mississippi School of Nursing is the right choice for you.

 The Family Nurse Practitioner track prepares nurses to deliver primary health care to adults and families.
 Often handling duties performed by a physician, family nurse practitioners focus on health promotion and disease prevention.
 This track's clinical component consists of 630 hours of guided experience under the mentorship of an advanced practice nurse or physician.
 All clinical hours must be completed in the state of Mississippi.
 Graduates are eligible to take the ANCC or AANPCP national certification exams and obtain a state advanced practice license as a nurse practitioner.
-School of Nursing Family Nurse Practitioner graduates typically experience both high job placement rates, as well as a 100 percent pass rate on their national certification examinations.
+School of Nursing Family Nurse Practitioner graduates typically experience high job placement rates.

 For additional general information regarding the Family Nurse Practitioner track, you may email firstname.lastname@example.org or call (601) 815-0124.